-Many businesses do not have 24/7 help desk support, and most small to midsize businesses (SMBs) are unable to have someone monitoring tickets outside of business hours or over the weekend.
-The result is that significant issues can go unresolved for lengthy periods of time, having an impact on employee productivity or customer satisfaction.
-By creating an automated workflow that can triage tickets and assign priority, major incidents can be automatically flagged according to priority or time-outstanding, and escalated whenever a resolution cannot wait until normal operating hours.
+Many businesses do not have 24/7 help desk support.
+Most small to midsize businesses (SMBs) cannot have someone monitoring tickets outside of business hours.
+Because of this, big problems can go unsolved for a long time, which can affect how productive employees are or how happy customers are.
+By using help desk automation and creating an automated workflow that can triage tickets and assign priority, major incidents can be automatically flagged according to priority or time-outstanding and escalated whenever a resolution cannot wait until normal operating hours.

 4. Sales: Automated Lead Scoring

-No two leads are created equal, and being able to identify quality (and qualified) leads has a profound impact on how a business performs (and grows).
-On the one hand, being able to identify quality leads will help your sales team focus their time and resources on pursuing leads that will convert into sales.
-On the other hand, being able to measure the quality of inbound leads will help your marketing team focus on strategies and tactics that generate the quality of leads your sales team needs to succeed.
+Identifying quality (and qualified) leads profoundly impacts how a business performs (and grows).
+On the one hand, identifying quality leads will help your sales team focus their time and resources on pursuing leads that will convert into sales.
+On the other hand, measuring the quality of inbound leads will help your marketing team focus on strategies and tactics that generate the quality of leads your sales team needs to succeed.

-This is where Lead Scoring comes in.
+This is where automated Lead Scoring comes in.
 As HubSpot explains:

 Lead scoring is the process of assigning values, often in the form of numerical "points," to each lead you generate for the business.
 You can score your leads based on multiple attributes, including the professional information they've submitted to you and how they've engaged with your website and brand across the internet.
 This process helps sales and marketing teams prioritize leads, respond to them appropriately, and increase the rate at which those leads become customers.

-- Demographic Information: Do your leads belong to the demographics you’re targeting — e.g. C-level SaaS decision-makers, young mothers, etc.?
+- Demographic Information: Do your leads belong to your target demographics?

 - Online Behaviour: How do the leads that convert interact with your website?
 Did they view certain pages or download any offers?